-Parents found a venomous snake hiding inches away from their baby’s crib and called in experts to remove the threat
+Parents Found a Venomous Snake Hiding Inches Away from Their Baby’s Crib

-Imagine the horror of finding a venomous snake curled up beside your baby’s crib.
-Talk about terrifying.
+Raising a baby in Australia feels… risky.
+The predators are large and/or potent, which is a fairly dry way to say Goddamned terrifying nightmares.
+(Literally, by the way, damned by God.
+They’re from hell.)
+A human baby is probably pretty tasty looking to these devil beasts.

-That’s exactly what happened to a couple in Queensland, Australia, as the father was vacuuming the little tyke’s room.
-According to Sunshine Coast Snake Catchers, who were called to the home and posted the incident on their Facebook page, the man thought he had discovered a young eastern brown snake, a harmless reptile, hiding between the wall and a box of diapers beside the crib.
+One couple in Queensland, Australia almost found out as much.
+The father was vacuuming the family’s nursery when, according to Sunshine Coast Snake Catchers, who were called to the home and posted about the incident on their Facebook page, the man thought he had discovered a young eastern brown snake hiding between the wall and a box of diapers beside the crib.
+The eastern brown snake is harmless, so the dad wasn’t overly concerned with the situation, though he did still elect to call the snake catchers.

-Thankfully, the father called Sunshine Coast Snake Catchers to nab the serpent, because he was sorely mistaken in identifying what was actually a venomous yellow-faced whip snake, according to Max the snake catcher on the Facebook post.
+Thank God he did, because he was sorely mistaken about the snake’s identity.
+It wasn’t a harmless little brown snake.
+It was venomous yellow-faced whip snake.

-RELATED: A home in California was found to house over 80 deadly snakes and alligators
+Not a good place to find a snake!A Little Mountain local was vacuuming his house today when he saw what he thought to…

 The snake was found in the home of the family in Little Mountain on the Sunshine Coast.
 Here’s how Max described what could have been a harrowing situation: